sillsdev/web-languageforge/next-app/README-Tech.md

 Migration will occur on a capability-by-capability basis, e.g., "Change password" is the first capability to be migrated from the legacy implementation to the new one.

-This being done through the use of a Proxy, concretely speaking, [Caddy](https://github.com/caddyserver/caddy) in our stack.
+This is being done through the use of a Proxy, concretely speaking, [Caddy](https://github.com/caddyserver/caddy) in our stack.

 Migrating legacy routes will be accomplished through rules established in the Proxy, i.e., the `/docker/next-app/Caddyfile`.